As a vegetarian, I am always on the lookout for good falafel. I stumbled on this recipe for authentic falafel and had to try it out.

-Next, we’ll add three cloves of garlic, and do use fresh garlic rather than garlic powder for the most robust flavor.
+Next, add three garlic cloves, and use fresh garlic rather than garlic powder for the most robust flavor.
 Again, you can always tweak the amount of garlic to your liking.

-So, just peel the garlic cloves and toss them into the food processor as well.
+So, just peel the garlic cloves and toss them into the food processor.

-Now we’ll add a couple of spices that are often used in Middle Eastern cooking and which smell amazing, and that includes one teaspoon of cumin, one teaspoon of salt, a half a teaspoon of cardamom, which I love, and a quarter teaspoon of black pepper.
+Now add a few spices often used in Middle Eastern cooking that smell amazing, including one teaspoon of cumin, one teaspoon of salt, half a teaspoon of cardamom, which I love, and a quarter teaspoon of black pepper.

-Once everything is in your food processor, add the lid, and then pulse it several times, scraping down the sides in between.
+Once everything is in your food processor, add the lid and pulse it several times, scraping down the sides in between.

-After you’ve done this for a minute or two, you should have a mixture that still has a little bit of texture to it but it also resembles coarse sand.
+After doing this for a minute or two, you should have a mixture that still has a little texture to it but also resembles coarse sand.

 These ingredients help to bind everything together and make the falafel nice and fluffy on the inside.

-Cover the bowl and then refrigerate the mixture for 30 minutes to an hour so it can chill and all of the flavors can melt together.
+Cover the bowl and then refrigerate the mixture for 30 minutes to an hour so it can chill and all flavors can melt together.

 So, scoop the mixture into your hands and form them into balls.
-The ball should stick together but they are a bit fragile, so do be gentle with them.
+The ball should stick together but are a bit fragile, so be gentle with them.

-Now, if you do prefer the flatter patty shape, you can do this by hand as well.
+Now, if you prefer the flatter patty shape, you can also do this by hand.

-I tend to scoop a little bit more than I do for the balls, and then just form them into patty shapes with my hands.
+I tend to scoop more than I do for the balls and then just form them into patty shapes with my hands.